-Outdoor play.
+Outdoor Play.
+Children are invited to play in our beautiful outdoor classroom as we slowly transition into our day.
 The outdoor play garden, which abuts the Larch Hill conservation area, is dotted with our namesake Maple trees.
-The hillside provides ample space for climbing and rolling down.
+The hillside provides ample space for climbing and running and rolling down.

 Washing up/Setting the table.
-We head inside and remove our outdoor clothing, taking care to put each piece in its special place.
+We head over to the outdoor wash station.
 We then wash hands to a special song and set the table in preparation for our meal.
-The older children love helping as much as they are able as we sing our way to lunch!
+The older children love helping the younger ones as we sing our way to lunch!

 The children play as shades are slowly drawn, cozy resting spaces are arranged, and the aroma of lavender oil and soft light of the salt lamp set the mood for sleep.
 I then gather the children and perform a short puppet show as they wind down with bellies full.
 We brush our teeth, and the children are then invited into their special resting spaces as I sing them quietly to sleep.